Seán Heuston: Easter Rising

-Heuston was the Officer Commanding the Irish Volunteers assigned to hold the Mendicity Institution (now called Heustons Fort) on the south side of Dublin city.
+Heuston was the Officer Commanding the Irish Volunteers assigned to hold the Mendicity Institution (now called Heustons Fort) on the south side of Dublin city which guarded against the British approach to the strategically important Four Courts buildings.
 Acting under orders from James Connolly, Heuston was to hold this position for three or four hours, to delay the advance of British troops.
 This delay was necessary to give the headquarters staff time to prepare their defences.
 Having successfully held the position for the specified period, he was to go on to hold it for over two days, with twenty-six Volunteers.
 With his position becoming untenable against considerable numbers, and the building almost completely surrounded, he sent a dispatch to Connolly informing him of their position.
 The dispatch was carried by two Volunteers, P. J. Stephenson and Seán McLaughlin, who had to avoid both sniper fire and British troops across the city.
 It was soon after sending this dispatch that Heuston decided to surrender.